-If you have been injured on the job while working in the maritime industry, a popular tactic among employers is to offer worker’s compensation, a form of regular payments made to an injured worker, to prevent a legal claim or any kind of court action for the injury.
+If you have been injured on the job while working in the maritime industry, a tactic of some employers is to offer worker’s compensation, a form of regular payments made to an injured worker, to prevent a legal claim or any kind of court action for the injury.

-However, maritime workers have an alternative to worker’s comp, which can prove to be more advantageous to the worker in many situations.
-The laws of the Jones Act preempt the no-fault Worker’s Compensation Act of any state, and will provide a greater right of recovery than the state’s compensation plan on its own.
+However, crewmembers are covered by the Jones Act, to the exclusion of worker’s comp, which can prove to be more advantageous to the worker in many situations.
+The laws of the Jones Act preempt the no-fault Worker’s Compensation Act of any state, and can provide a greater right of recovery than the state’s compensation plan on its own.

 How Does The Jones Act Affect Worker’s Compensation?

 The differences may not seem obvious at first, but the distinctions between compensation under the Jones Act and standard worker’s compensation can be crucial.
 Payments received under worker’s compensation are often far less than potential recoveries under the terms of the Jones Act.
-As opposed to worker’s comp, which must be filed by the employer, Jones Act claims can be filed by the individual maritime worker to give them more control over the claim.
+As opposed to worker’s comp, which can be filed by the employer, Jones Act claims must be filed by the individual maritime worker.

 What Should I Do If I Already Receive Worker’s Compensation?

-What Should I Do If I Am Offered Worker’s Compensation?
+What Should I Do If I Am Offered Worker’s Compensation After I Am Injured?

 Any maritime worker, from fishing boats to oil rigs and everything in between, should contact a Jones Act lawyer right away if they have been offered worker’s compensation.
 The Jones Act can provide a far greater rate of compensation than worker’s compensation will, and is a much better option for any worker seeking compensation and justice under the Jones Act.